TheEuge/Simple/README.md

 # Simple Project

 This is a "Simple" project containing a single `index.html` file.
-The project is simple because it is intended to provide just a small testing base for backend/frontend API calling to fetch and process statistical data.
+The project is simple because it is intended to provide just a small and  straight forward testing base for backend/frontend API calling to fetch and process statistical data.

 ## Project Structure
 - `index.html`: The main HTML file for the project.